HoplaGeiss/ludan-technology/README.md

 ### Medium priority

 - skills table look more ordered
-- make modal responsive
 - display date better
-- give the overview a min size so that it does not flicker on load
 - make all images responsive

 ### Blocked